sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 Clustering the data into groups can help identify the different groups of images in the data, a good unsupervised clustering method for this problem is DBSCAN.
 DBSCAN (Density-based spatial clustering of applications with noise) groups together points that are close to each other based on a distance measurement and a minimum number of points.
-DBSCAN finds the optimum number of clusters and does need an input the number of clusters to generate [19].
+DBSCAN finds the optimum number of clusters and does not need an input the number of clusters to generate [19].
+DBSCAN was also proven to be better than other clustering technics according to sklearn benchmark [20].

 ![image_groups_by_image](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/image_groups_by_image.png)